 She was invited to present a paper as part of Women, War and Peace, a conference at Trinity College Dublin, examining what role artists have in promoting gender equality, human rights and peace across Europe.
 She also presented at University College Cork's Body Stories conference in 2016, and upcoming at The Book and The Body at University College Dublin.

 Áine is a member of the band Everything Shook.
 The group have been listed as Best Irish Act by The Irish Times, who also described their debut album as a “bittersweet symphony with a side-dish of menace".
-They recently played the Body and Soul Main Stage at Electric Picnic Music and Arts Festival in 2017.
-They will perform at Electric Picnic 2018 on the Jerry Fish stage on September 1st.
+They recently played the Body and Soul Main Stage at Electric Picnic Music and Arts Festival, and The Social, London.
+Their second album will be released in Autumn 2019.